jevad/NLTKinstallForNlpClass/README.md

 There are several possible workarounds, so the first thing you should do is google to see how other people recommend you solve the problem.
 You'll run into less problems if you let other folks discover, through trial and error, the best solution for you.
 Some Google hits from StackOverflow, http://stackoverflow.com/ , proved to be useful, and the consensus seemed to be to use the installation package from the Gohlke collection, http://www.lfd.uci.edu/~gohlke/pythonlibs/ .
 (You will NOT ALWAYS want to use the libraries from the Gohlke collection because they're sometimes less stable than other sources (see Gohlke's warning at the top of the page), so check on the web first and see what other developers are saying, but the Gohlke collection is a great resource to keep in mind.)
 The versions of NumPy available in the Gohlke collection are listed on the page here, http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy .
 Based on the notes there and things I read elsewhere, I recommend choosing one of the MKL versions.
 Since we installed 32-bit Python, we want a version with "win32" in the name, and since we installed Python 2.7, we want a version with "cp27" in the name.
 At present, the newest version that fits both those requirements is numpy-1.9.3+mkl-cp27-none-win32.whl.
 Downlaod that file.

-Pip installation packages are known as "wheel files" and usually have the extension, ".whl".
+Pip installation package files are known as "wheel files" and usually have the extension, ".whl".
 After you've downloaded the wheel file, install the package with pip:
 ```
 pip install Downloads\numpy-1.9.3+mkl-cp27-none-win32.whl
 ```
 (Modify the path to match wherever you've downloaded the wheel file.)

 OK.
 So now we've installed, Python, NLTK and NumPy.
 Let's start up Python by entering `python` at a Windows command prompt.
-Then we'll nter some commands to try out NLTK to make sure things are working -- we'll work through the first couple of sections of _Natural Language Processing with Python_, http://www.nltk.org/book/ch01.html (so look at the book at that link if you're wondering where these statements come from -- I'm going to skip some of the statements, here, but you might want to try out all of them):
+Then we'll enter some Python statements to try out NLTK to make sure things are working -- we'll work through the first couple of sections of _Natural Language Processing with Python_, http://www.nltk.org/book/ch01.html (so look at the book at that link if you're wondering where these statements come from -- I'm going to skip some of the statements, here, but you might want to try out all of them):
 ```
 from __future__ import division
 import nltk